Saw (film): Filming and post-production

-There was not time for Elwes and Whannell to rehearse their scenes together to not conflict with the schedules of Danny Glover and Michael Emerson, who were only available for a certain number of days.
+There was no time for Elwes and Whannell to rehearse their scenes together to not conflict with the schedules of Glover and Emerson, who were only available for a certain number of days.
 Glover completed his scenes in two days.
+Emerson found the shoot "punishing", but a "real adventure" he was glad to survive.
 According to Elwes, his dialogue averaged 12 to 16 pages a day, which he considered a great challenge.
 Due to the tight shooting schedule, Wan could not afford to shoot more than a couple of takes per actor.
 "It was a really tough struggle for me.
 Every day, it was me fighting to get the shots I did not get.
 I had high aspirations, but there's only so much you can do.
 I wanted to make it in a very Hitchcockian style of filmmaking, but that style of filmmaking takes time to set up and so on", Wan said about the very short shooting schedule.
 He said the style instead ended up being "more gritty and rough around the edges due to the lack of time and money that we had to shoot the movie with" and it ultimately became the aesthetic of the film.